Say “Yes” to pro bono!

 TACOMAPROBONO Program Perks:

-- Beginning in 2016, you can satisfy the requirements for up to 24 CLE credits by doing pro bono work, with no training requirement
+- You can satisfy the requirements for up to 24 CLE credits by doing pro bono work, with no training requirement

-- Pro bono hours can include providing a limited service through a clinic, or providing full or limited representation
+- Pro bono hours can include giving advice or providing a limited service through a clinic, providing full or limited representation to a low-income client, and many other possibilities including our new ‘virtual clinic’ which allows you to give advice to clients in our office from a remote location

 - The amount and frequency of pro bono work is entirely up to you